sagarbpatel31/ProfileGPT/COMPLETE_SETUP_GUIDE.md

 ### **Add to Professional Profiles**
 - **LinkedIn**: Add Vercel URL to "Contact Info" → Website
 - **GitHub**: Add to repository description and README
-- **Resume**: Include as "Interactive Portfolio: your-url.vercel.app"
+- **Resume**: Include as "Interactive Portfolio: personalgpt-projects.vercel.app"
-- **Email Signature**: "Learn more: Chat with my AI → your-url"
+- **Email Signature**: "Learn more: Chat with my AI → personalgpt-projects.vercel.app"

 ### **Social Media**
 ```
 🤖 Just launched my AI-powered portfolio!
 Recruiters can now chat with an AI version of me to learn about my experience.

-Try asking about my Python skills: https://your-project.vercel.app
+Try asking about my Python skills: https://personalgpt-projects.vercel.app

 #AI #Portfolio #TechJobs #Innovation
 ```

 ### **Job Applications**
 ```
 P.S.
 Want to learn more about my experience?
-I've created an AI assistant that can answer questions about my background: https://your-project.vercel.app
+I've created an AI assistant that can answer questions about my background: https://personalgpt-projects.vercel.app

 Try asking "What projects has [Your Name] worked on?" or "Tell me about their Python experience."
 ```